JPMorgan's profit misses; posts unexpected $1 billion legal expense

 JPMorgan, the biggest U.S. bank, also reported higher-than-expected operating costs, with compensation, technology and marketing all up.
 Lake cited strong business growth, and added that JPMorgan may breach its annual expense target of $58 billion this year.

-"We continue to be focussed and diligent on managing expenses," she said on a conference call with analysts.
+"We continue to be focused and diligent on managing expenses," she said on a conference call with analysts.

 JPMorgan and other big banks have been trying to bolster profits through cost-cutting for years, as low interest rates and new regulations have crimped revenue growth.
 But the efforts have been overshadowed by multibillion-dollar fines and higher costs for technology and compliance.